zeroSDN/ZSDN-Controller/README.md

 ## How to install/use ZeroSDN?

-It's easy, just check out https://github.com/zeroSDN/ZSDN-Controller/wiki for more information.
+It's easy, take a look at https://github.com/zeroSDN/ZSDN-Controller/wiki for more information.

 # Support